Sidoktaya: Demographical Condition

-About 80% of the population are Chins and 20% are Bamars.
+About 80% of the population are Chins and 20% are Bamars and there are also lots of mixed heritage individuals.
 Almost all are Theravada Buddhists.

 Administration

 Sidoktaya is a township level town and the township consists of 46 village tracts (total of 120 villages).
 The large villages include Pa-Aing, Kyee-Wa, Dabwin, Buywa, Ohnwah, Khwemalaung and Myaynigone.

-Transportations
+Transportation

 As it is a hilly region, there is only one main land road to Salin (37 miles). airports close to Sidoktaya, Myanmar are: the closest airport is KYP - Kyaukpyu, located 135.8 km south west of Sidoktaya.
 More nearby airports include AKY - Sittwe 148.1 km west, SNW - Thandwe 220.3 km south, MDL - Mandalay Intl 226.8 km north east.
 There are no railways and flight to Sidoktaya.

 Production

 The main products of Sidoktaya township are teak woods and bamboo.
 Annual production of bamboo is over 300,000 bamboos.
 Although there are agriculture, the area is only a small amount.
 The main crops are paddy, sesame, corn, vegetables and some kinds of beans.
 Industries include only rice mills and sesame mills.